 Rhotia Valley Tented Lodge: Our full report

-The 'Rhotia Valley Tented Lodge' is part of the 'Rhotia Valley Project' – which aims to support the people of the Rhotia area, in particular the children.
-Their motto is 'two hills, one goal': the lodge sits on one hill, directly opposite on another is the Rhotia Valley Children's Home.
-Both were set up by Dutch couple Georges and Marise Koch.
-As medical practitioners, they used to come out to the area for seminars, and took an active interest in contributing to the local community.
-Then, after a series of donations, they weren't convinced that their money was being used as effectively as it could be, so decided to set up their own project instead.
+Built in 2007, Rhotia Valley Tented Lodge is part of the “Rhotia Valley Project”, which supports people from the local community.
+The project’s motto is “two hills, one goal”: the lodge sits on one hill and directly opposite on another hill is the Rhotia Valley Children's Home.
+Both were set up by Dutch couple Joris (“George”) and Marise Koch.
+As medical practitioners, they used to come out to the area for seminars, and took an active interest in contributing to their local community, eventually deciding to establish their own project.

-The lounge and dining section of this area has a lovely large brick fireplace, a good spot to warm up after dinner when it can get quite chilly.
-Blankets and braziers are provided for particularly cold nights!
+There’s a rustic charm to the central areas of the lodge.
+The main communal area is a large, airy, brick-and-thatch structure, with lots of wicker furniture.
+The lounge and dining section of this area has a lovely large brick fireplace, a good spot to warm up after dinner, when it can get quite chilly.
+Blankets and braziers are provided for particularly cold nights.
 There are plenty of tables and chairs laid out, and an open kitchen where you can watch your dinner being prepared by the very friendly chefs.
 Outside, a large wooden bar made from local eucalyptus wood is a great place to sit and watch the sun set over the valley below.

-Our viewRhotia Valley Tented Lodge is not the place to come for luxury, but for those seeking a simple lodge, in a good location, with a real community slant, this would suit well.
+We loved the relaxed, well-integrated feeling here.
+There’s a good sense of management and staff working well together.
+Rhotia Valley Tented Lodge is certainly not the place to come for luxury, but it is rustic and homely.
+If you're seeking a simple, functional lodge, in a good location, with a real community slant, this could suit you well.

 Food & drink

-Usual board basis: Full Board
+- Full Board

 Breakfast is served until 10.00am: usually a continental selection of cereals and fruit, followed by eggs cooked to order.